BrunoFrancesco97/BrunoFrancesco97/README.md

 # 💫 About Me:
-Computer Science and Information Technology master student in Ca' Foscari University of Venice<br><br>Cybersecurity curriculum
+Computer Science and Information Technology master student in Ca' Foscari University of Venice, in particular I've choosen Cybersecurity curriculum!

 ## 🌐 Socials: